-The bill, along with several amendments, was introduced after the February DoD proposal that working-age military retirees and their families pay crease Tricare Prime enrollment fees for junior enlisted retirees at pay grades E-6 and below to \$325 per individual and \$650 for families by October 2008.
+The bill, along with several amendments, was introduced after the February DoD proposal that working-age military retirees and their families pay higher premiums to help address rising health care costs that have doubled over the past few years.

 The proposed changes would apply only to eligible military retirees under age 65 and their families.
 There would be no change for active duty military or their families, or military retirees age 65 or older and their families.